pmaengineering/ppp/README.txt

 Bugs
 ----

-Submit bug reports to James Pringle at jpringle@jhu.edu.
+Submit bug reports to James Pringle at jpringleBEAR@jhu.edu minus the bear.